hund-studio/blog/README.md

 npm run new --name=post-name
 ```

-Then commit post changes and push.
+Edit the newly creates `posts/post-name.md` file, commit post changes and push to github in order to publish it to dev.to using Github actions.

-Remember to pull afterward in order to collet all the published post info.
+Remember to pull afterward in order to collet all the returning post info (such as ID publcation date ecc...).